-We at Mommy Poppins DC are here to help you keep boredom at bay during this winter of snow and sleet.
+Winter in the Washington, DC area can be a parenting challenge in the best of times, but there's no stopping us.
+We at Mommy Poppins DC are here to help you keep boredom at bay during the colder months with some fun winter activities.
 And we're confident that with everything Washington, DC has to offer, even the most finicky kids will remain entertained until the warmer weather returns in April.

 1. Sledding by the U.S. Capitol

 What could be better than an afternoon of sledding in the shadow of DC's historic district?
 Since 2016, outdoorsy families have been able to go sledding down Capitol Hill.
 It can get crowded, but there's usually plenty of room for all.

 2. Go Ice Skating

 Ice skating is one of the most popular winter activities, and there are plenty of places to skate in the DC area.
 Glide around the ice at one of these ice skating rinks in DC, Northern Virginia, and Maryland.
 Some of them require booking ice time in advance, so check the details before heading out.

 The Wharf has re-energized the DC area.
 Tour the Potomac River harborfront with the kids and enjoy hot drinks around a private firepit on Transit Pier, or roast s'mores at the Camp Wharf firepit and Airstream trailer in District Square.
 There are also plenty of great shops and restaurants to check out.

 4. Honor Martin Luther King Jr.

 What better time to visit the Martin Luther King Jr. Memorial than on MLK Day itself on January 17, 2022?
 The memorial to the civil rights icon is near the National Mall.
 Families can also participate in the MLK Day of Service by helping to clean up the Mount Vernon Trail.